VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/bmr/README.md

 ## Implementation
 The implementation provided in [src/alg](src/alg) is C code written by and copyright of Keisuke Murakami and distributed at the [Hypergraph Dualization Repository](//research.nii.ac.jp/~uno/dualization.html).
 It is redistributed here by permission from the authors; see [src/alg/LICENSE.md](src/alg/LICENSE.md) for details.

+## Building
+To build the container yourself, run the following from this directory:

+    docker build -t compsysmed/agdmhs:latest .

+**You do not need to build the container yourself to use the algorithms.**
+You can fetch a prebuilt copy of the container by running the following:

+    docker pull compsysmed/agdmhs:latest